emmygrace/iris-core/README.md

-# @iris-core
+# @gaia-tools/iris-core

 Lightweight, framework-agnostic client bundle for Gaia astrological charting.

 ## Overview

-`@iris-core` provides a unified interface for working with the Gaia astrological charting system.
+`@gaia-tools/iris-core` provides a unified interface for working with the Gaia astrological charting system.
 It combines:

 - **API Client** - Communicate with the Python `coeus-api` backend
 - **Chart Rendering** - Render charts using the `ChartWheel` class